kristoferlundgren/git-cache/README.md

 This program is a generalisation to arbitrary Git repositories of an idea and implementation by [Randy Fay](http://randyfay.com/content/reference-cache-repositories-speed-clones-git-clone-reference) specifically for Drupal.
 Hopefully this generalisation is sufficiently simple to stay useable and practical.

 Similar program: [git-cached by dvessel](https://github.com/dvessel/git-cached)

+@mexisme -- I refactored (moved code into functions, used case-blocks instead of if-elseif trees) added a `remote` super-command, and a `clone` command.